spencerhakim/zsh-snarf/README.md

 # zsh-snarf
 Snarf theme for [Oh-My-Zsh](http://ohmyz.sh/).
 Designed with dark terminal themes in mind (particularly Monokai, but Solarized works, too).
-Requires the `battery` and `jsontools` plugins, and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) typeface with Font Awesome, Devicons, and Powerline symbols patched in (using a "Nerd Font Complete" variation is probably the easiest way to go).
+Requires the `battery` plugin and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) typeface with Font Awesome, Devicons, and Powerline symbols patched in (using a "Nerd Font Complete" variation is probably the easiest way to go).

 ### Installation
 ```bash